microsoft/hands-on-lab-acs-teams/docs/workshop.md

 });
 ```

-As you can see, we listen to the `chatMessageReceived` event and render the message in the chat box using the `startRealtimeNotifications` method.
+As you can see, you listen to the `chatMessageReceived` event and render the message in the chat box using the `startRealtimeNotifications` method.

-In the `hangsUp` method, you will also need to stop the notifications by adding the following line:
+In the `hangsUp` method, you will also need to stop the notifications when the call stop by adding the following line:

 ```javascript
 chatClient.stopRealtimeNotifications();